ably77/gloo-mesh-argocd-blog/README.md

 EOF
 ```

-You can check to see that the istio operator is deployed:
+You can check to see that the Istio Operator is deployed:
 ```
 % kubectl get pods -n istio-operator --context cluster1 NAME                              READY   STATUS    RESTARTS   AGE